jswang/stgat_traffic_prediction/README.md

 To activate an environment with appropriate packages you can run:

-`python3 -m venv env`
+`python3 -m venv env`.

-to set up a python virtual environment.
 Then enter your virtual env using

-`source env/bin/activate`
+`source env/bin/activate`.

-Finally, if not already installed run our requirements.txt in your virtua environment:
+Finally, if not already installed run our `requirements.txt` in your virtual environment:

-`python3 -m pip install -r requirements.txt`
+`python3 -m pip install -r requirements.txt`.

 Then you should be able to get training running: check by running `python3 main.py`.